All Episodes

 We had two versions of the same thing.

-We got to target Hispanics, Republicans and Democrats say we're gonna target minorities, got to target the Walmart this.
+We've got to target Hispanics, Republicans and Democrats today.

-We gotta be more like them.
+We got to be more like them.

 We have to recognize there is a role and people are demanding it.

-He says, Well, we didn't know we were getting such a gambler when we elected Barack Obama.
+He says, well, we didn't know we were getting such a gambler when we elected Barack Obama.

 Who is we, Mr. Broder?